CarGurus, Inc. (NYSE:CARG) Director Anastasios Parafestas Sells 20,000 Shares

-CarGurus, Inc. (NYSE:CARG) Director Anastasios Parafestas sold 20,000 shares of the business’s stock in a transaction that occurred on Thursday, June 10th.
-The stock was sold at an average price of $24.97, for a total value of $499,400.00.
+CarGurus, Inc. (NYSE:CARG) Director Anastasios Parafestas sold 20,000 shares of CarGurus stock in a transaction dated Tuesday, June 8th.
+The stock was sold at an average price of $25.76, for a total value of $515,200.00.

 Anastasios Parafestas also recently made the following trade(s):